Start with a Herb Garden Plan

 - Put the trays in a light place (but not direct sunlight)

-- Replant your seedlings in the 3 inch plastic pots when they have grown into firm young plants (1 to 2 inches tall) by:- Filling each 3 inch pot three quarters full with the soil-less compost
+- Replant your seedlings in the 3 inch plastic pots when they have grown into firm young plants (1 to 2 inches tall).
+Do this by a) filling each 3 inch pot three quarters full with the soil-less compost, b) making a large hole in the soil at the center of each pot, c) transferring each plant (and the “root-ball” of soil) to it’s own pot, and finally d) firming the soil around the plant afterwards.

 - Keep the pots in a light ventilated area and water regularly